rat10/nng/inclusion.md

-# RDF Literals and Transclusion
+# RDF Literals and Inclusion

 RDF literals serve to enable use cases with non-standard semantics.
 They provide a way to
 - reference RDF graphs for purposes beyond mere documentation and quotation, but implement any specific semantics arrangements different from the standard RDF semantics, and